LYDIAOKANG/Born_to_Rise/README.md

 # Born_to_Rise
-A story of Child Labour
+A story of How women get into labour